-The key difference when it comes to the mortgage on a buy to let property is that most lenders will calculate the amount you can borrow based on the rental income the property receives.
-For affordability and initial checks this will be based on the rental income currently being received if you already own the property or based on the estimate from a lettings agent if you are purchasing the property.
+This will be based on the rental income currently being received if you already own the property.
+When purchasing a property you can use an estimate from a lettings agent.
 The lender will then carry out a survey on the property and as well as confirming the value of the property, they will also give a rental income that they believe is achievable for the property.

-Top slicing mortgages can be used when the rental income for the property is too low for the mortgage you are looking to achieve on the property.
-Your income and outgoings can be taken in to account to use your income to increase the amount they can offer on the mortgage.
+Top slicing mortgages can be used when the rental income.
+Your income and outgoings are then taken in to account to increase the amount they can offer on the mortgage.

-Most buy to let properties will need a deposit of 25% of the value of the property and this also applies with 25% equity required to remortgage your property on to a buy to let mortgage.
+Most buy to let properties will need a deposit of 25% of the value of the property.
+This also applies with 25% equity required to remortgage your property on to a buy to let mortgage.

 If you are looking to let out the property which you currently live in, you will need to get an estimate for the rental income the property will achieve.
-If you are currently tied into a mortgage deal with a charge to leave the lender, you can ask your current lender for Consent to Let the property out.
-Some lenders will charge a fee or an increased interest rate for this facility.
 It is worth speaking to a mortgage advisor to check all your options as they can calculate which option would work out financially better for you.

-Some properties are let out on an individual room basis, with each bedroom let individually and the use of communal bedrooms and living space.
-This is common for students and professionals and gives people the flexibility of being able to rent a room rather than paying to rent a whole property.
-These properties are known as Houses of Multiple Occupancy (HMO).
-The mortgages on these properties require specialist lenders and products, so it is important to let your mortgage advisor know if your property is let out in this way.
+This is common for students and professionals.
+It gives the flexibility of being able to rent a room rather than paying to rent a whole property.
+The mortgages on these properties require specialist lenders and products.
+It is important to let your mortgage advisor know if your property is let out in this way.

 The costs involved with purchasing a buy to let property: